This post may contain affiliate links. Please see my disclosure policy for details.

 This is one of the most Instagrammable places in Whitby and, as such, many photographers arrive here at sunset.

-I had to wait an age to get that photo below.
+I had to wait for an age to get that photo below.
 But, patience is key and the perseverance eventually paid off!

 It may be another location to add to the sunrise photography mission if you don’t want to wait.